mattermost/mattermost-developer-documentation/site/content/contribute/desktop/style-and-code-quality.md

 ---
-title: "Style and Code Quality"
+title: "Style and code quality"
-heading: "Style and Code Quality"
+heading: "Style and code quality"
-description: "Good code quality is important to maintaining the Desktop App"
+description: "Good code quality is important to maintaining the desktop app"
 date: 2019-01-22T00:00:00-05:00
 weight: 3
 ---